webeism/php-ii-sep-2020/README.md

 * Q: With UTF-8 multi-byte strings, can you specify a range of multi-byte chars?
 * A: Yes: see `Examples_Day_7/regex_utf_8_range.php`

+* Q: Can any character be used as a regex delimiter?
+* A: Delimiter must not be alphanumeric or backslash, otherwise ...

 * Q: Is there a new way to re-use PDO database query iterations once exhausted?
 (PHP 7.4?)
 * A: You can create a connection using `PDO::CURSOR_SCROLL` that allows the iteration to go forward or reverse
 	* Drags down performance